BuckeyeHackers/crowd-health/README.md

 ## Overview

-CrowdHealth is a crowd-funded health and insurance platform.
+IntelliPill is a pill identification service.

 <p align="right"><a href="#top">:arrow_up:</a></p>